 Ban Jelacic Square, is the main square of the city.
 It has served as the city’s commercial heart since 1641, the year when the authorities declared the area as a place to hold fairs.
 Most of the buildings around the square date from the 19th century and display different architectural styles – Biedermeier, Art Nouveau, and Postmodernism.

 The square is named after Governor (Ban) Josip Jelacic and features his statue in the center, Mandusevac Fountain, and a tourist information center.

 Katpol developed as a canonical settlement back in the day and is located behind the Ban Jelacic Square.
 Here, you can see a beautiful cathedral, chapel, the Treasury. wander through Ribnjak park, visit Priskin’s Tower, and admire old walls.

 Cathedral of the Assumption of the Blessed Virgin Mary is the city’s one of the defining symbols.
-Characterized by soaring twin towers, the cathedral is built in Neo-Gothic style and date back to the 19th century.
+Characterized by soaring twin towers, the cathedral is built in the Neo-Gothic style and dates back to the 19th century.

 The cathedral’s defensive walls with round towers were built when the threat from the Ottoman Turks was at its height.
 The walls were built in record time – in about 10 years and are considered to be one of the best-preserved Renaissance defenses in Europe.